 Some resources can become economically valuable with time.
 Your grandmother's home remedies have no commercial value today.
 But if they are patented and sold by a medical firm tomorrow, they could become economically valuable.
-Let's do

 List out five resources you use in your home and five you use in your classroom.